Cambodia at the 1956 Summer Olympics

 Cambodia competed in the Olympic Games for the first time at the 1956 Summer Olympics.
-Because Cambodia decided to join the boycott over the Suez Crisis, the nation did not send any athletes to Melbourne, Australia where all but equestrian events were held in late November, and early December.
+Because Cambodia decided to join the boycott over the participation of the Soviet Union, who invaded Hungary during the USSR's invasion of Hungary, the nation did not send any athletes to Melbourne, Australia where all but equestrian events were held in late November, and early December.
 To accommodate Australia's strict animal quarantine regulations, Dressage, Eventing, and Show Jumping were held in June at Stockholm Olympic Stadium.
 Two Cambodian riders, Isoup Ganthy, and Saing Pen, competed in the equestrian events.